UoB-HPC/hpc-course-getting-started/3_Queueing_Systems.md

 If you compare this to the equivalent PBS table above, note that `-j oe` and `-V` are implied on SLURM.

-**Important**: If you are taking the COMS30005 unit in 2019, there is a reservation set up for you on the `veryshort` partition to make sure you have a number of dedicated nodes available for the duration of the course.
-To use the reservation, add the following options to your job submission commands: `-p veryshort -A COMS30005 --reservation COMS30005`.
+**Important**: If you are taking the COMS30053 unit in 2023, please ensure you are using the `teach_cpu` partition along with account code `COSC028844` throughout the course.
+To do so, add the following options to your job submission commands: `-p teach_cpu -A COSC028844`.

 #### Job files